RistoBIn/international-website/src/pages/about/social-responsibility.md

 ---
 templateKey: about-social-responsibility
-title: Corporate social responsibility
+title: Sustainability impact
 seoDescription: Social responsibility is important to SEALAB.
 Learn why.
-heading: Corporate social responsibility
+heading: Sustainability impact
 description: >-
-  SEALAB are focused on more than just digitization of the ocean space.
-We want to ensure that everything we do is done in the right way, and ultimately leads to positive change.
-We are focused on helping the industry to manage the ocean space responsibly, thus laying the foundations for sustainable growth and development.
+  SEALAB is dedicated to contributing to sustainable development, and safeguarding the ocean space is integral to our vision of giving everyone the opportunity to see under water.
+We are focused on helping industries manage the ocean space responsibly, thus laying the foundations for sustainable growth and development.
+Our corporate social responsibility standards cover environmental, social and economic sustainability, proven through ISO 9001 and ISO 14001 certifications.
 featuredImages:
   - image: /img/un_goal_02.svg
   - image: /img/un_goal_08.svg